technologiestiftung/citylab-berlin-theme/README.md

 - [x] Write first README documentation
 - [ ] Add `base` styles (maybe use _water.css_ as an inpiration)
-- [ ] Find a way to provide the custom webfonts or provide explanation tow to include them
+- [x] Find a way to provide the custom webfonts or provide explanation how to include them
 - [x] Provide basic assets (just the CityLAB logo at the moment)
 - [ ] Provide vanilla CSS stylesheet for projects that do not use TailwindCSS
 - [x] Use @ts-check in JS files